OSWEGO, NY – April is National Sexual Assault Awareness Month.

 The hotline is staffed by trained counselors and is available 24 hours.

-SAF is the domestic violence and rape crisis program for Oswego County and has provided crisis, supportive, advocacy and educational services throughout Oswego County for more than 30 years.
+SAF is the domestic violence and rape crisis program for Oswego County and has provided crisis, supportive, advocacy and educational services throughout Oswego County for 40 years.